 For gTLDs the arbitration will be conducted in the English language and will occur in Los Angeles County, California, USA.

 For ccTLDs that have dispute resolution clauses with ICANN, the place of arbitration needs to be agreed to by both parties.
-Typically there is language inserted that identified the law that will be relevant in evaluating each parties’ actions, such as the law of the country within which the ccTLD is operated for ccTLDs, and the laws of California for ICANN’s actions.
+Typically there is language inserted that identifies the law that will be relevant in evaluating each party’s actions, such as the law of the country within which the ccTLD is operated for ccTLDs, and the laws of California for ICANN’s actions.

 Which IANA service or activity is affected (Applicability of local law for the administration by the IANA Functions Operator of ccTLDs associated with a specific country or territory (ccTLDs)